 Gholam Keshavarz was killed in Cyprus; Sedigh Kamangar in Ranya, Iraq; and Kazem Rajavi in Switzerland.

 Efat Ghazi [spouse of a prominent Kurdish activist and daughter of the President of Iran’s ephemeral Republic of Mahabad] was assassinated in Vasteras, Sweden.

 Abdolrahman Boroumand and Shapour Bakhtiar were killed in France.

 Fereydoun Farrokhzad was assassinated in Bonn, Germany.

-Mohammad Sadegh Sharafkandi, Fattah Abdoli, Homayoun Ardalan and Noori Dehkordi were assassinated in a restaurant called Mykonos in Berlin.
+Mohammad Sadegh Sharafkandi, Fattah Abdoli, Homayoun Ardalan, and Noori Dehkordi were assassinated in a restaurant called Mykonos in Berlin.
 Then there was the bombing of the Jewish community center in Argentina…

-This time around they targeted Eqbal Moradi.
-We heard the shocking and bitter news of Eqbal’s death – he is the father of Zanyar Moradi, a political prisoner convicted to death.
-[Eqbal] Moradi was active in the city of Penjwen and did human rights work.
-He was actively working with several human rights bodies, including the International Campaign of No To Executions and getting financial help to political prisoners and their families.
+This time around, they targeted Eqbal Moradi.
+We heard the shocking and bitter news of Eqbal’s death – he is the father of Zanyar Moradi, a political prisoner sentenced to death.
+[Eqbal] Moradi was an active human rights defender in the city of Penjwen.
+He collaborated with several human rights organizations, including the international “No To Executions” campaign, and raised funds for political prisoners and their families.